 As good as the story is in equities, it is even better in fixed income.
 Going short duration of 1.2 years in late 2021 was, with hindsight, pure genius.
-This might be one of the best investment decision Fairfax has ever made in its history.
+This might be one of the best investment decision Fairfax has made in its history.
 Bond yields have since spiked higher.
-As a result, interest income has been spiking higher.
-It began picking up steam in 2022.
-But it has really got going in 2023.
-And 2024 is shaping up to be good.
-And now Fairfax has extended duration.
+As a result, interest income has spiked higher.
+And in 2023, Fairfax extended the average duration of its fixed income portfolio to over three years - which locks in high interest income for the next 4 years.

-The big increases in the returns in both the equity and fixed income portfolios is now spiking the return on Fairfax's \$57.5 billion total investment portfolio.
-Most importantly, the increase in earnings we are seeing in the equity portfolio (to higher quality) and the bond portfolio (to longer duration) make higher earnings durable.
+The big increases in the returns of both the equity and fixed income portfolios is now spiking the return on Fairfax's \$65 billion total investment portfolio.
+Most importantly, the increase in earnings we are seeing in the equity portfolio (to higher quality) and the bond portfolio (to longer duration) make the much higher earnings durable.